LocationFort Worth Botanic Garden View map

 - Ages: All ages

-Once it is completed, the Stickwork, whatever it might be, will remain in the garden for guests to explore for as long as it survives the wind and weather.
+Dougherty began creating his structure on February 1 and worked through the month.
+Now completed, Stickwork will remain in the garden for guests to explore for as long as it survives the wind and weather.
 Eventually all of Dougherty’s works return to the nature from which they came, usually lasting a year or two.

 In 2014, Dougherty told CBS Sunday Morning what he wanted people to experience when they viewed his work: “I want people to feel the sense of exploration.
 You’re in another place.
 You’ve been transported through the forest garden back to the Garden of Eden.”